Dynamics of disordered quantum systems with two- and three-dimensional tensor networks

-Our simulations scale up and, in a lattice involving over $~300$ qubits, accurately reproduce the universal physics expected when dynamically crossing a phase transition, allowing us to extract the associated Kibble-Zurek exponent in agreement with literature.
-This demonstrates that classical tensor network methods, when used effectively, are far more capable of simulating 2D and 3D quantum dynamics problems than previously expected and we anticipate future success in applying the methodology of this paper, along with other expected algorithmic advances, to simulate the dynamics of other locally interacting systems.
+On both cylindrical and diamond lattices we simulate the universal physics associated with dynamically crossing a phase transition on hundreds of qubits.
+This allows us to extract the associated critical exponents in agreement with literature, demonstrating that tensor networks are far more capable of simulating quantum dynamics in two and three dimensions than previously expected.

-\section{Model and Methodology}
+\subsection{Model and Methodology}